 Students work closely with Gund Fellows, who include faculty in Ecology, Natural Resources, Economics, Business, Public Administration, Engineering, and many other disciplines.
 Students are exposed to a wide range of expertise, perspectives, and techniques through course offerings, weekly discussions and seminars, and research mentoring.

-Gund is recruiting 5 PhD students for Fall 2016.
-Please see advertisements for the Economics for the Anthropocene and Gund Assistantship programs.
+Gund is recruiting 2 PhD students for Fall 2017.
+Please see advertisements for the Gund Assistantship programs.

 Gund Fellows supervise Masters and Doctoral students in pursuing transdisciplinary research within several departments at UVM.